garyfleming/bio-etc/unwritten-abstracts.md

 * The basics of the Guided Conversation format,
 * Some quick facilitation techniques for making them smooth,
 * A chance to practice with a prepared question set.

 ---

+## WORKING TITLE: The Effective but Lazy Meetup/Guided Conversations

+JUST AN IDEA: Guided Conversations helped us have effective meetups that were easy to organise and lazy.
+Talk about Guided Conversations: the where they came from, why, how they work, strengths, weaknesses etc. Maybe talk about other things we've learned to about running meetups and organisation.

+Steal from the GC one above too.

+### Abstract

+Communities of Practice, Meetups, and teams all have something in common: they need ways of sharing information between disparate individuals.
+Too informal and the meetup can become unfocussed.
+Too formal and participants are less likely to feel involved (and organisers become too burdened).

+We'll show you some great tips and techniques to have better meetups and communities, without it becoming too much.

+---